 Located in North Vancouver, it’s a quick 15-minute drive from Downtown Vancouver but feels like you were magically transported to the middle of nowhere.
 This suspension bridge park is probably the most famous in British Columbia and I totally understand why: the views are stunning, there’s multiple bridges to explore and come Christmas time, they deck it out with millions of lights.

 They open up at 11am and it’s best to get there early before all the crowds hit so you have the most enjoyable visit.
 Don’t be detered if it’s raining – most of the park is under the cover of trees so you can stay pretty dry.
-Honestly, you could spend a whole half day running around this park, which is why I’m giving you a couple of hours in this itinerary.
+It’s one of the best outdoor things to do in Vancouver when it rains!
+Honestly, you could spend a whole half-day running around this park, which is why I’m giving you a couple of hours in this itinerary.